hasibzunair/peekaboo2/README.md

 python video_demo.py --video-path ../data/examples/person.mp4 --output-path ../outputs/person-peekaboo2.mp4
 ```

-## 3. Demo in image
+## 3. Demo on image

-This bascially runs an image through the Peekaboo model to discover the foreground object in the image, and then refines the output mask using SAM2.
+This runs an image through the Peekaboo model to find the salient object in the image, and then refines the output mask using SAM2.

 ```
 python image_demo.py --image-path ../data/examples/octopus.jpeg --output-path ../outputs/octpous-peekaboo2.png